learn-co-curriculum/phase-3-hashketball/README.md

 ## Step 2: Building Methods

-At this point you're where you were with earlier labs.
+At this point, you're where you were with earlier labs.
 You were given a nested data structure and then needed to process it to product _insights_.
 Since you have a thorough understanding of the nested data structure (you wrote it, after all), we don't need to review things like using `pp` to "pretty-print" the